United States Immigration and Customs Enforcement: Immigration law

 Immigration and Nationality Act Section 287(g) allows ICE to establish increased cooperation and communication with state, and local law enforcement agencies.
-Section 287(g) authorizes the secretary of homeland security to enter into agreements with state and local law enforcement agencies, permitting designated officers to perform immigration law enforcement functions, pursuant to a memorandum of agreement (MOA), provided that the local law enforcement officers receive appropriate training and function under the supervision of sworn U.S. Immigration and Customs Enforcement officers.
-Under 287(g), ICE provides state and local law enforcement with the training and subsequent authorization to identify, process, and when appropriate, detain undocumented immigrants they encounter during their regular, daily law-enforcement activity under the Task Force Model.
+Section 287(g) authorizes the secretary of homeland security to enter into agreements with state and local law enforcement agencies, permitting designated officers to perform immigration law enforcement functions, pursuant to a memorandum of agreement (MOA), provided that the local law enforcement officers receive appropriate training and function under the supervision of sworn ICE officers.
+Under 287(g), ICE provides state and local law enforcement with the training and subsequent authorization to identify, process, and when appropriate, detain illegal immigrants they encounter during their regular, daily law-enforcement activity under the Task Force Model.

 The 287(g) program is one of several ICE ACCESS (ICE "Agreements of Cooperation in Communities to Enhance Safety and Security") programs that increase collaboration between local law enforcement and immigration enforcement agents.
 287(g) agreements increased from 135 in January 2025 to 649 in June 2025.

 ERO detention centers

-ICE ERO operates detention centers throughout the United States that detain illegal immigrants who are apprehended and placed into removal proceedings.
-About 34,000 people are held in immigration detention on any given day, in over 500 detention centers, jails, and prisons nationwide.
-Those detained are both undocumented immigrants apprehended by ERO and other agencies such as Border Patrol.
+The rate of ICE detentions accelerated during the second Trump administration.

-Due to the United States detention bed quota, mandated by Congress, that number will increase rather than decrease.
-The quota mandates at least 34,000 beds available for immigrants on any given day.
-Under the Trump administration, the number of people being detained on any given day increased to 52,500 in early June 2019.
+ICE ERO operates detention centers throughout the United States that detain people who are apprehended and placed into removal proceedings.
+The United States maintains the largest immigrant detention camp infrastructure in the world.
+As of February 2026, ICE reported it used 225 detention facilities in the current fiscal year, which began on October 1, 2025.
+On January 15, 2026, ICE reported holding around 73,000 individuals in custody, the highest level since its founding in 2003.

-Corporate contracts
+According to the Columbia Law Review, for decades, "courts and observers have documented and analyzed a wide range of detention-related concerns, including mandatory and presumed custody, coercion and other due process violations, inadequate access to counsel, prolonged and indefinite custody, inadequate conditions of confinement, and violations of international law obligations".
+It stated some commentators were increasingly preferring the term "incarceration" or "imprisonment".
+During Trump's first and second presidencies, a movement swelled online to call ICE detention facilities "concentration camps", while others situate it within American concentration camps, including the internment of German Americans, the internment of Italian Americans, and the internment of Japanese Americans at Manzanar and elsewhere.

-Engineering and construction firm Kellogg, Brown and Root (KBR) released a press statement on January 24, 2006, that the company had been awarded a no-bid contingency contract from the Department of Homeland Security to support its ICE facilities in the event of an emergency.
-The maximum total value of the contract is $385 million and consists of a one-year base period with four one-year options.
-KBR held the previous ICE contract from 2000 through 2005.
-The contract provides for establishing temporary detention and processing capabilities to expand existing ICE Detention and Removal Operations Program facilities in the event of an emergency influx of immigrants into the U.S., or to support the rapid development of new programs.
-The contract may also provide migrant detention support to other government organizations in the event of an immigration emergency, the company said.
+Detention center conditions